hmc-cs111-fall2016/language-design/README.md

       + Raises the question: Is Perl's syntax design any better than a randomly designed syntax?

-_*These papers belongs to the Association for Computing Machinery's digital library.
+_*These papers belong to the Association for Computing Machinery's digital library.
 You should be able to access them from any computer on the Claremont Colleges' network.
 If you have trouble accessing, please post on Piazza._